 Remembering Jane Wyman

-Born Sarah Jane Mayfield on January 5, 1917 in Saint Joseph, Missouri, Academy Award-winning actress Jane Wyman began a film acting career in 1932 (age 15) that continued for over 50 years.
+Academy Award-winning actress Jane Wyman began her film acting career in 1932 at the tender age of 15, and continued in a career that would endure for over 50 years.

 (Jane Wyman 1953 Photo: Eiga no Tomo)